 Within 10 days of receipt of your request, 1 of the following will take place: copies will be provided, you will be notified when the records will be available for review (if there are voluminous records), you will be notified if additional time is necessary to compile the records, or you will be notified if the request cannot be granted and the reason why.

 California Public Records Act

-The California Public Records Act (Government Code Sections 6250 and 6268) was created to guarantee "that access to information concerning the conduct of the people's business is a fundamental and necessary right of every person in this state."
+The California Public Records Act, Government Code Section 7920.000 (formerly Gov. Code Section 6250) and Government Code Sections 7928.005 & 7928.010 (formerly Gov. Code Section 6268) was created to guarantee "that access to information concerning the conduct of the people's business is a fundamental and necessary right of every person in this state."
 Public records are open to inspection at all times during the city's office hours, and every person has a right to inspect and request a copy of any identifiable public records, except as provided for by law.

 For more information, please contact the City Clerk's Office at 916-725-2448 or via email the City Clerk.

 Senate Bill 272